 The scenic and abundant landscape in the heart of Durango features miles and miles of well-combed trails for virtually any winter activity, including: skiing (both downhill and cross country), snowboarding, snowshoeing, snowmobiling, ice climbing, dog sledding, sleigh riding, or even hiking, for the winter enthusiasts.

 Durango Skiing & Snowboarding

 There is no shortage of slopes or trails to entertain yourself with while you’re in the area.
 Whether you plan to bring your own equipment, or just rent from any one of the outfitters in town, you are guaranteed to get a great deal to help you have a great time at the resort of your choice.
-Skiers and boarders alike enjoy the thrills offered at Chapman Hill, El Diablo Alpine Guides, Hillcrest Golf Club, Pine River Valley, Southwest Adventure Guides, Silverton Mountain, Purgatory Nordic Club, Purgatory Mountain.
+Enjoy the thrills of skiing near Durango at Chapman Hill, El Diablo Alpine Guides, Hillcrest Golf Club, Pine River Valley, Southwest Adventure Guides, Silverton Mountain, Purgatory Nordic Club, Purgatory Mountain.

 If you are at all familiar with Durango, you have probably heard all about Purgatory.
 This mountain offers 10 lifts taking you to 85 groomed trails spanning in excess of 40 miles!
 These trails are broken up into 23% beginner, 51% intermediate, and 26% expert/advanced.
 With this spread, you would have to consciously try in order to miss finding a trail that suited your fancy.
 A quick 30-minute drive from the heart of downtown Durango will get you to Purgatory where an annual snowfall of 260 inches blankets the mountain thoroughly.